-lan Scott to move, Sharon Calvert to second:
+lan Scott moved, Sharon Calvert seconded:

-Conference notes that supply and substitute teachers are vital members of the teaching workforce and an important component in the educational structure.
+"Conference notes that supply and substitute teachers are vital members of the teaching workforce and an important component in the educational structure.

 Conference, however, also notes that supply teachers are frequently marginalised and suffer from far less favourable terms and conditions than the permanent teacher workforce, including because of adverse agency and umbrella company practices.